 Some manufacturers also add Vitamins B and E to it.
 Drinking water with electrolytes is beneficial, especially after an intense workout, especially for long hours of exercise.

-This drink is also popular as the 'sports drink,' which can help replenish the electrolytes and minerals in your body lost after perspiration.
+This drink is also popular as a sports drink, which can help replenish the electrolytes and minerals lost in the body after perspiration.

 However, the American College of Sports Medicine warns athletes and gym-goers that every drink must contain no more than 8% of the carbohydrate concentration.
 With this, one can stabilize and maintain the levels of blood glucose.